 Photo Credit, Award-Winning Photographer Bonnie Morét

 With so many beautiful trails in the Helen, Georgia area, it’s not a surprise that hiking in the north Georgia Mountains is a favorite activity for many of our guests.
 One of the most interesting hikes, Raven Cliff Falls, is a short ride from most of Cedar Creek Cabin Rentals’ properties.
 In the above photo, Atlanta-based photographer Bonnie Morét captures the drama of one of the stunning waterfalls along the Raven Cliff Falls trail.

 The Raven Cliff Falls trail is considered a moderate hike due to the final leg of the trail where the elevation substantially increases as you climb the last 600 feet.
 The increase is in short spurts so even a beginner could manage the climb without much effort.
-The trail is about five miles and the falls come into view around the 2.5 mile mark.
-When you reach the source of the falls you’ll be greeted by a breathtaking cascade of water which flows through a split in solid granite rock.
+The trail is about five miles and the falls come into view around the 2.5-mile mark.
+When you reach the source of the falls you’ll be greeted by a breathtaking cascade of water that flows through a split in solid granite rock.
 It’s magnificent!